 Cancer genomics is an emerging medical field with the potential to grow infinitely in the future.
-Physician scientists with specialized training in genomic medicine will be invaluable as genetics and genomics become fully integrated into research and patient care.
+Physician scientists with specialized training in genomic medicine will be invaluable as genetics and genomics continue to fully integrate into research and patient care.
 The Cleveland Clinic Cancer Genomic Medicine Fellowship is designed to train MDs and MD/PhDs to incorporate genomic medicine, chief of which includes heritable cancer risk assessment and management, into their clinical and research activities.
 Successful fellows develop expertise in the following areas: